 Budgie & John were the night watchmen during that closed phase.
 Budgie is our stillman today, while John started work in the warehouses at the distillery in 1980.
 He was originally a cooper, and learnt his trade alongside Davie Bell, who was himself a cooper, starting at Bruichladdich back in 1934.

 In 1974 Duncan MacGillivray started work at Bruichladdich as stillman.
 He went on to become engineer, and then brewer in 1978.
 He left in 1984 when the distillery went on to a one day week… was back again in 1990 until 1994.
 When we bought Bruichladdich we had to persuade Duncan to give up running his garage to come back for one last time to help us out.
 He’s now our General Manager.

 This fascinating little distillery has always been at the heart of the community on the Rhinns of Islay.
-Today, Bruichladdich is the biggest employer on the island after the State - 50 islanders are employed along with a hard working host of contractors, farmers and friends without whom we simply couldn’t make our whisky.
-We pride ourselves in creating jobs that can keep young Ileachs on the island – our Distillery Manager, Allan, is the youngest in the Scotch whisky industry.
+Today, Bruichladdich is the biggest private employer on the island - 50 islanders are employed along with a hard working host of contractors, farmers and friends without whom we simply couldn’t make our whisky.
+We pride ourselves in creating jobs that can keep young Ilich on the island – our Distillery Manager, Allan, is one of the youngest in the Scotch whisky industry.